phuchoang2603/phuchoang2603.github.io/content/posts/hackathon-steam-hacks-2023.md

 draft: false
 featureimage: https://i.imgur.com/E17gMsG.jpg
 ---
-*If you want to learn more about the technical details of how I built the app, please read the article here*

 Today, I want to share my experience with you about the project I worked on during the Steam Hacks 2023 competition.
 Although my team did not win any major awards for this project, it was an incredible learning opportunity for me, particularly in terms of coding.
 Moreover, I also gained valuable insights into the collaborative process through working with my amazing new friend from Son La - Minh Chau.

 ## Background information about STEAM Hacks